Last Updated on 17/04/2021

-As long as you stick to the maintenance schedule you should get many years of trouble free fun from your Jota.
+These are an Italian motorcycle so as long as you stick to the maintenance schedule you should get many years of trouble free fun from a Laverda Jota.

 Parts are plentiful and can be purchased from Slater Laverda who are still going strong and have the largest spares collection in the UK.

-Laverda used many Japanese electrics on their motorcycles making them much more reliable than most of the other Italian Marquees of the day.
+Laverda used many Japanese electrics on their motorcycles such as the nippon denso alternator.
+This made them much more reliable than most of the other Italian Marquees of the day.

 The Laverda Jota is a big bike with a seat height of 32″ (810mm) and its an aggressive riding position which could have been a stretch for those with shorter arms.
 Probably in anticipation of this, Laverda made the clip-ons adjustable with 3 different settings so you could try and find a comfortable position.

-The Jota looks almost clumsy when stood.
+The Laverda Jota looks almost clumsy when stood at the lights.
 Give it a handful though and that 180 degree crank and that brutal torque will quickly drag you up to the top speed of 140 plus mph.

-It was that brutality that made the early Laverda Jota one of the most iconic and fastest super bikes of the 1970’s.
+It was that brutality that made the early Laverda Jota one of the most iconic and fastest production motorcycle of the 1970’s.

 Recommended further reading: Laverda Jota Performance Portfolio